-For the perfect day of traditional Fourth of July celebrations (we’re talking 1800s-style), head to Old Town Historic Park for a classic parade, crafts, and kid-friendly activities such as wagon rides, period games, music, a pie-eating contest, and more.
+For the perfect day of traditional 4th of July San Diego celebrations (we’re talking 1800s-style), head to Old Town Historic Park for a classic parade, crafts, and kid-friendly activities such as wagon rides, period games, music, a pie-eating contest, and more.

 - Where: Historic Old Town, 2754 Calhoun Street, San Diego, CA 92110

-Strictly called “OB” by the locals, Ocean Beach offers a fun-filled day of Fourth of July fun with a spectacular fireworks display right off the OB Pier.
+Strictly called “OB” by the locals, Ocean Beach offers a fun-filled day of 4th of July magic with a spectacular fireworks display right off the OB Pier.